 Manufacturing companies use these systems to add security and fraud prevention.
 White collar office environments use proximity cards to measure attendance for salaried employees.

-Card Swipe Time Clocks
+Card Swipe Time and Attendance Clocks

 Employers assign a unique card to each employee.
 Employees use the cards to access the clock.
 Often there are buttons on the device to indicate clock in or clock out.
 Swipe clocks are easy to use and convenient.

-How Does a Card Swipe Time Clock Help My Company?
+How Does A Card Swipe Time Clock Help My Company?

-Swipe card employee time clocks are effective for small companies.
+Swipe card time clocks are effective for small companies.
 They use a convenient card that can double as a badge or be carried in a wallet or purse.

 Swipe cards help assure security and provide accurate clock in and clock out data.